Hepatitis C Treatment

 With the correct treatment, Hep C is curable.

-Hepatitis C (Hep C) is a disease of the liver that can cause serious health problems including liver failure and liver cancer.
-The treatment for Hep C is to simply take a pill daily, at home, for as little as two months.
+Hepatitis C (Hep C) is a disease of the liver that can cause serious health problems, including liver failure and liver cancer.
+It can spread when blood from a person with the Hep C virus enters the body of someone uninfected.
+With the correct treatment, Hep C is curable.
+The treatment for Hep C can be as simple as taking a pill daily for as little as two months.
+Our Nurse Practitioners are Hepatitis C Specialists and provide comprehensive care and treatment for individuals with Hep C.

 Testing for Hep C is recommended for people who: